-Enquiries Division Email Telephone Dr M Sanderson Anatomical Pathology msanders@sun.ac.za 021 938 4041 Prof MJ Kotze Chemical Pathology maritha@sun.ac.za 021 938 4168 021 938 4107 Dr CC Swanepoel Haematological Pathology carmens@sun.ac.za 021 938 4103 021 938 4608
+Enquiries Division Email Telephone Dr M Sanderson Anatomical Pathology msanders@sun.ac.za 021 938 4041 Prof MJ Kotze Chemical Pathology maritha@sun.ac.za 021 938 4168 021 938 4107 Dr CC Swanepoel Haematological Pathology carmens@sun.ac.za 021 938 4103 021 938 4608 and

-5.3.10 Master of Physiotherapy
+5.3.11 Master of Physiotherapy

-- One of the following qualifications: - a four-year bachelor's degree in Physiotherapy or an equivalent qualification approved by Senate for such purposes, and registration as a Physiotherapist or Physiotherapy student with the South African Health Professions Council; or - o a diploma in Physiotherapy, provided that: - this takes place on the recommendation of the Committee for Postgraduate Education; - you have remained academically and professionally active in the specific field since obtaining the diploma; - you have evidence that you have passed the Orthopaedic Manual Therapy I (OMT I) course; - you completed a preliminary examination to the satisfaction of the Committee for Postgraduate Education; and - supplementary work may be required; - A minimum of one year of clinical experience in Physiotherapy after obtaining the bachelor's degree. - For admission to the structured Master's degree in Physiotherapy (Ortho-manipulative Therapy), you must (in addition to the above requirements) provide evidence of: - o successful completion of the Orthopaedic Manual Therapy I (OMT I) programme; or - o appropriate clinical experience and continuous professional education.
+- One of the following qualifications: - o a Professional bachelor's degree in Physiotherapy at NQF level 8 (or international equivalent) OR - o an honours degree in Physiotherapy at NQF level 8 OR - o an equivalent qualification approved by Senate for such purposes.

+- Possession of registration as a Physiotherapist or a Physiotherapy student with the South African Health Professions Council (or relevant country-specific health professions council). - A minimum of one year of clinical experience in Physiotherapy after obtaining the bachelor's degree. - For admission to the structured Master's degree in Physiotherapy (Ortho-manipulative Therapy), you must (in addition to the above requirements) provide evidence of: - o successful completion of the Orthopaedic Manual Therapy I (OMT I) programme; or - o appropriate clinical experience and continuous professional education.